Siege of Eshowe: Relief

 Men of the 57th Regiment entrenching a laager.

 On 1 April Lord Chelmsford led the relief column towards Eshowe.
 The force consisted of 3,390 European soldiers, 2,280 Natal Native Contingent, 120 wagons and artillery; two 9-pounder guns, four 24-pounder Congreve rockets tubes and two Gatling guns.
-However, progress was slow because in addition to taking a roundabout route to avoid any Zulu ambush, the rivers were swollen by heavy rains.
+Progress was slow because the roundabout route to avoid Zulu ambushes, crossed rivers were swollen by heavy rains.
 By the evening of 1 April, Pearson's observers at Eshowe could see the relief column laagering 10 mi away.

-The British camp was sited atop a 300 ft east-west ridge that had sloping ground on all sides providing the defenders with a good field of fire.
+The British camp was sited atop a 300 ft east−west ridge that had sloping ground on all sides providing the defenders with a good field of fire.
 Further to the west the ground dipped before rising again up to the 470 ft Umisi Hill.
-After the defeat at Isandlwana, the British were taking no further chances bivouacing in Zulu territory.
+After the Battle of Isandlwana, the British were taking no chances bivouacing in Zulu territory.
 A waist-high square earthwork was constructed around the encampment using the spoil dug from a 4 ft deep trench.
 Each side was roughly 130 yd long.
 While the defences were being built, mounted scouts reported seeing small parties of Zulus beyond Umisi Hill.

-That evening Chelmsford decided the column would not continue onto Eshowe in the morning.
+That evening Chelmsford decided the column would not continue to Eshowe in the morning.
 At dawn the next day, a 12,000-strong Zulu impi (which contained veterans of Isandlwana drawn from other regiments in the main Zulu army) attacked the British camp in the Battle of Gingindlovu.
-Despite numerous attacks throughout the day by the Zulus - in an attempt to emulate the overwhelming victory they had achieved at Isandlwana two months ago, the firepower from the camp's entrenched defenders kept them at bay.
+Despite numerous attacks throughout the day by the Zulus, to emulate the overwhelming victory they had achieved at Isandlwana two months ago, the firepower from the camp's entrenched defenders kept them at bay.
 The Zulus eventually retreated as night fell.

 On 3 April, the relief column entered Eshowe, led by pipers of the 91st Highlanders.
 The two-month siege had been lifted.
-Chelmsford concluded that Eshowe did not need to be retained, and the laboriously constructed defences were demolished.
+Chelmsford concluded that Eshowe did not need to be retained and the laboriously constructed defences were demolished.
 Bivouacking on the first night after their departure from it on 6 April, Pearson's men could see that the Zulus had set the Eshowe encampment ablaze.